sourcegraph/sourcegraph-public-snapshot/doc/own/index.md

 When performing a search the `select:file.owners` predicate will return the owners for the result of that search.

 For instance one can find all the owners of TypeScript files in a given repository by using `repo:^github\.com/sourcegraph/sourcegraph$ lang:TypeScript select:file.owners`.

+## Further reading

+In order to learn more please check out our references:

+- [CODEOWNERS format](codeowners_format.md) - Guide to using the CODEOWNERS file format to define ownership
+- [Configuration](configuration_reference.md) - Full list of ownership configuration options